Would You Believe Student Protesters Say They’re Free-Speech Martyrs?

 Like their administrative colleagues, professors are eager to stick up for oppressed people, as long as they’re the “correct” kind of oppressed people.
 Students shouldn’t expect to be excused from class if they’re protesting the treatment of Venezuelans, North Koreans, or Nigerian Christians.
 But as long as they stand on The Right Side of History, they’ll receive plenty of special treatment when it comes to the Israeli-Palestinian conflict.

-From UCLA to the Ivy League, professors have locked arms with pro-Palestinan students on the front line of the protests.
+From UCLA to the Ivy League, professors have locked arms with pro-Palestinian students on the front line of the protests.
 They jumped on emergency phone calls and risked arrest.
 The professors did all this, said one, because “the students asked the faculty members to protect them.”

 How many professors rushed to protect Jewish students who were in actual physical danger?
 At Columbia, Jewish students reported being “being followed, stripped of necklaces and pinned against walls.”
 Sometimes professors joined in on the harassment: